Alaska’s Popular Boating Trips

 Fish Creek Park is nearby and offers a salmon spawning observation desk.
 Big Lake South State Recreation Site offers campsites and a boat launch.
 The Rocky Lake State Recreation Site offers camping on a lake.

 Stormy Lake is another notable lake located on the Kenai Peninsula.
 It’s located within the Captain Cook State Recreation Area.
-It’s name comes from the whitecaps produced on the lake due to higher winds.
+Stormy Lake’s name comes from the whitecaps produced on the lake due to higher winds.
 It’s also known as Three Bay Lakes is a lake on the Kenai Peninsula.
 It is located within the Captain Cook State Recreation Area.
 The prevailing winds can sometimes produce whitecaps on the lake, giving it its name.
 It is also known as Three Bay Lake because it consists of three nearly separate areas connected by channels.

 Access to the lake is via the Kenai Spur Highway, about 27 miles (43 km) north of Kenai.
 Facilities include a boat launch, overlook, picnic area, wading/swimming area, and a small, boat-in only campground.

 Alaska has more than 627 fish species inhabiting the state’s 3 million lakes, 3,000 rivers and the countless streams.
 You’ll find world-class fly-fishing, Freshwater Fishing, Salt Water Fishing and Ice Fishing right at your fingertips.
-Depending on your style, you can charter a boat or plane to whisk you off to a remote fishing hole or you can just go for a hike and go fishing in one of the pristine lakes you’ll likely stumble across.
+Depending on your style, you can charter a boat or plane to whisk you off to a remote fishing hole.
+Or you can just go for a hike and go fishing in one of the pristine lakes you’ll likely stumble across.
 Catch everything from wild Alaskan Salmon and Halibut to Red Snapper, Yelloweye and Black Sea Bass!
 Find out more about fishing in Alaska, including the best places to go fishing, by visiting the official Alaska Tourism website.